square/FetchRequests/README.md

 Before your code can be accepted into the project you must also sign the [Individual Contributor License Agreement (CLA)](https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDViT2xzUHAwRkI3X3k5Z0lQM091OGc6MQ&ndplr=1).

+### Code of Conduct

+We expect contributors to adhere to the Square Open Source Code of Conduct.
+A copy of this document is available [here](https://developer.squareup.com/blog/open-source-code-of-conduct).

 ## License

 FetchRequests is released under the MIT license.